Estimate Time5 min

 A call option is a contract between a buyer and a seller to purchase a certain stock at a certain price up until a defined expiration date.
 The buyer of a call has the right, not the obligation, to exercise the call and purchase the stocks.
 The goal of a call buyer is to profit from an expected short-term price increase in a stock or market index.
 On the other hand, the seller of the call has the obligation to deliver the stock if assigned by the buyer.

 Puts are the opposite of calls.
 The buyer of a put has the right to sell a stock at a set price until the contract expires.
 The goal of a put buyer is to profit from an expected short-term price decline in a stock or market index.
-On the other hand, the seller of the put has the obligation to buy the stock or index if assigned by the buyer.
+On the other hand, the seller of the put has the obligation to buy the stock if assigned by the buyer.

 Nano multiplier